 Urban regeneration of the Tractorul Braşov site

-In 2007, after many years of heavy losses, the Romanian government, who owned UTB, finally decided to put it in liquidation and proceeded to sell the company’s assets in a public auction.
+In 2007, after many years of heavy UTB losses, the Romanian government who owned it finally decided to put UTB in liquidation and proceeded to sell the company’s assets in a public auction.
 Flavus Ltd, managed by Centerra, won the public auction and acquired the assets for €70m.
 This was major news in Romania, as this public auction was one of the largest privatisations in the country.

 Centerra turned this vision into reality.
 To give the site a new beginning, Centerra renamed the estate Coresi Braşov, commemorating the name of the first editor of books in Romanian language in the 16th century in Braşov.
 Coresi Braşov became one of the largest urban regeneration projects in Europe, with Centerra drawing inspiration and expert advice from various similar developments in Sweden, Czech Republic, Poland and the UK.

 Early on, Centerra was able to generate significant revenues.
 It started the urban regeneration by recognising that the area closest to the main site access had potential to become a business centre.
-So, it refurbished several buildings there to a high standard and attracted high-tech tenants (IBM, Waters, CGS Call Centres, Freudenberg), a bank (Raiffeisen), and a clinic (Fresenius) to form Coresi Business Park where 1500 people went to work.
+So it refurbished several buildings there to a high standard and progressively attracted high-tech tenants (IBM, Waters, CGS Call Centres, Freudenberg), a bank (Raiffeisen), and a clinic (Fresenius) to form Coresi Business Park.
+By 2012, 1500 people went to work there daily.

 At the same time, Centerra undertook a large-scale demolition project on the rest of the site, aiming to reuse and monetise every possible material, selling obsolete machinery and installations, extracting steel, copper and other metals, and by crushing concrete into aggregates used in road construction.
-Centerra reinjected the revenues thus generated into development as, post demolition, it had to bring the land to an acceptable environmental standard, prepare it and zone it for urban development, and then build the necessary road and utilities infrastructure.
+Centerra reinjected the revenues thus generated into development: it used the funds to further develop Coresi Business Park and attract more tenants and, post demolition, it brought the land to an acceptable environmental standard, and prepared it and zoned it for urban development.
+Centerra also built the necessary road and utilities infrastructure that were dimensioned for the later development of a sprawling urban centre.
+It is the existence of these roads, connecting Coresi to the centre of Braşov, and of the utilities infrastructure that enabled the creation of the busy centre it is today.

-To further anchor the Coresi urban development and entice people to the site, Centerra pre-developed Coresi Shopping, a large shopping centre at the other end of the site from Coresi Business Park.
-It attracted international retailers, who pre-let most of the shopping centre, and secured debt financing.
-Centerra had to stop just short of starting construction of Coresi Shopping due to the investors wishing to exit their investment.
+To further anchor the Coresi urban development and entice people to the site, Centerra developed Coresi Shopping, a large shopping centre and mall at the other end of the site from Coresi Business Park.
+Coresi Shopping Centre attracted international retailers, who contractually pre-let most of it, and secured debt financing to start construction.
+However, Centerra had to stop just short of initiating the construction of Coresi Shopping due to the investors wishing to exit their investment.

 By 2012, Centerra completed the transformation from a grubby, formerly industrial site to a clean, developable land with roads and utilities infrastructure built and dimensioned for a new urban centre.
-By delivering Coresi Business Park, Coresi Shopping as a large turnkey shopping centre development project, as well as the infrastructure to support further development, Centerra was able to create significant value in the estate.
-Having completed this work, Centerra negotiated the sale of the site to Immochan (now Ceetrus), property division of Auchan Group, owned by the Mulliez family in France, and who has been continuing its development on Centerra’s blueprint – see pictures.
+By delivering Coresi Business Park, Coresi Shopping, as a large turnkey shopping centre development project, as well as the infrastructure to support further development, Centerra was able to create significant value in the estate.
+Having completed this work, Centerra negotiated the sale of most of the site to Immochan (now Ceetrus), property division of Auchan Group, owned by the Mulliez family in France.
+Since then, Ceetrus has been continuing the development of Coresi Braşov by following exactly Centerra’s blueprint – see pictures.

 Today, Coresi Braşov, is part of and deeply connected to the Braşov city centre, occupied by a large and flourishing shopping centre, high rise residential buildings surrounded by green spaces, and with Coresi Business Park being one of the cornerstones of the entire site – see https://coresibrasov.ro/cartier-coresi/ as well as residential developer sites https://korter.ro/coresi-avantgarden-brasov and https://coresi-avantgarden.ro/proiectul-coresi-avantgarden/